jlmelville/uwot/cran-comments.md

-## Resubmission
+## New minor release

-This is a re-submission to deal with a broken vignette in a CRAN reverse dependency which is using a non-public function.
+This is a new minor release to support a change in a reverse dependency which has been asked to resubmit their package.
+To explain the situation: version 0.1.12 of uwot failed a reverse dependency check because of a broken vignette in the bbknnR package.
+This was due to that package using a non-exported function from this package, the internal structure of which changed when 0.1.12 was created.
+I reversed that change as part of a successful re-submission creating CRAN version 0.1.13.

-The original submission was a new feature and bug fix release to maintain compatibility with a forthcoming version of the Matrix package.
+This newest submission (0.1.14) exports a public function which bbknnR can use in place of the non-exported function.
+I am aware of the policy of not submitting new versions of packages to CRAN with such frequency.
+I apologize for doing so, but request it be allowed to help the bbknnR package come back into compliance with CRAN policies without undue delay.

 ## Test environments